Drunin-Martin/manual-testing/README.md

    - In JMeter, a test plan is the container that holds all the elements of your test.
 Right-click on "Test Plan" in the left panel and choose "Add > Threads (Users) > jp@gc - Ultimate Thread Group" to add a thread group to your test plan.

 4. **Configure Ultimate Thread Group:**
-   - In the Ultimate Thread Group settings, specify the number of users (threads) you want to simulate, ramp-up time/Startup Time (represents ramp-up time and it divides among each user), Hold Load For (represents a steady state of workload scenario), and Shutdown Time (represents ramp-down time. same concept as Start-up time).
+   - In the Ultimate Thread Group settings, specify the number of users (threads) you want to simulate, ramp-up time/Startup Time (represents ramp-up time and it divides among each user), Hold Load For (represents a steady state of workload scenario), and Shutdown Time (represents ramp-down time.
+Same concept as Start-up time).

    - For our Stress Test we will be using the following data: